buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PreviewPodcastShowEN.md

 # Podcast Show: Dimension Minus Zero One Hundred and Forty-eight

-It's something like a mix of The Eric Andre Show, "Between Two Ferns," and podcasts in the style of "let's pretend we know something and are fucking experts in these fields," with references and metaphorical undertones, and very bad humor (nope).
+An improvised mix of "The Eric Andre Show," "Between Two Ferns," and podcasts in the style of "Let's pretend we know something and we're fucking experts in everything" — with references, metaphorical subtext, unpredictable absurdity, and unapologetically dark, bad humor (nope).